Jakob-Bach/CS-Select-ML-Server/README.md

 Furthermore, an interactive API documentation is available at `http://127.0.0.1:8000/__swagger__/`.
 If an internal error occurs, e.g. the dataset was not found, status code *500* and an error message are returned.

-## Adding a dataset

-To add a new dataset, you can (and probably should) first add a custom pre-processing script like `PrepareDemoDataset.R`.
-It has to be a classification task formatted as *data.table* with the class labels being in the last column.
-Currently we only support binary classification, so the class labels should either be *logical* (boolean) or a *factor* with two levels.
-If there are any outliers, you need to handle them manually.
-NA values are by default replaced with the median in numeric columns and made a new category in categorical columns.
-The following steps are necessary to integrate your dataset:

-- Save your (pre-processed) dataset in `datasets/<<datasetName>>.rds`.
-- Create a tabulator-separated, *UTF-8*-encoded file `datasets/<<datasetName>>_columns.csv` containing feature descriptions.
-One column has to be named *dataset_feature* and has to contain the feature names as used in the dataset, further columns should contain natural-language names and descriptions, possibily in several languages (e.g. *name_en*, *description_en*).
-- Enter your dataset name in `PrepareForClassification.R` and run this script.

-Feature summaries, plots and train/test datasets for classification will be created by the script.
-They can be found in the directory `datasets/`.
-Once you start the server, your dataset will be available.